batmanscode/breastcancer-predictor/README.md

 ## Possible Issues
 If your cloned version gives you an error, please generate a new `model.pkl` by running `pipeline.py` and try again.
 This will overwrite the existing `model.pkl`.

 I ran into ```ValueError: Buffer dtype mismatch, expected 'SIZE_t' but got 'int'``` when trying to deploy on Heroku despite it working in my local env.
-Turns out you can't pickle on one architecture and unpickle on a different one (my local env was 32-bit).
+Turns out you can't pickle on one architecture and unpickle on a different one (32/64-bit).
 Thanks to [this answer](https://stackoverflow.com/questions/27595982/how-to-save-a-randomforest-in-scikit-learn/27596667) for helping me understand what the issue was.